rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ### 1. Logging in and running dx-app-wizard

 Log into the DNAnexus platform using a token.
 Tokens can be generated under the user profile > API Tokens.
-Upon successful login, the user will be prompted to select an existing project.
+Upon successful login, you will be prompted to select an existing project.
 When creating a token, make sure the token scope is set to all projects.
-Otherwise, the user will only have VIEW level permissions when selecting a project.
+Otherwise, you will only have VIEW level permissions when selecting a project.

 ```
 dx login --token <token>